greeneryguru/greenery-install/README.md

-# greenery-install
+# potnanny-install
-installation scripts for greenery guru raspberry pi system
+installation scripts for the Pot Nanny Raspberry Pi system